nustechnology/technical-notes/rails-why-pure-string-condition-is-not-safe.md

 This query will always return **true**.

-**To be be safe, always convert user’s input to a string or integer if using it as the primary key in `exists?`**
+**To be safe, always convert user’s input to a string or integer if using it as the primary key in `exists?`**

 ### Injection in **pluck**